 A standard uniform, equipment and tactics invoke a sense of pride, too, amongst uniformed personnel.

-This all boils down into two key factors:
+This all boils down to two key factors:

 1. Ensure that the company has the proper resources for its workers to perform their job well.